 Molly Pitcher was an American patriot who carried pitchers of water to soldiers during the Revolutionary War's Battle of Monmouth, thereby earning her nickname.
 After her husband collapsed during the battle, she took over the operation of his cannon

-There are so many different legends surrounding Molly Pitcher that some historians believe her story is folklore or a composite of several people.
-Though there has been ample research done mostly by her descendants, independent review of the documents have led some historians to conclude that Molly Pitcher cannot be definitely identified.
+There are so many legends surrounding Pitcher that some historians believe her story is folklore or a composite of several people.
+Although there has been ample research done mostly by her descendants, independent review of the documents has led some historians to conclude that Pitcher cannot be definitely identified.
 Most sources identify her birth name as Mary Ludwig, daughter of Maria Margaretha and Johann George Ludwig, and identify her first husband as William Hays (also sometimes referred to as John Hays), who was in the artillery and fought at the Battle of Monmouth.

 During the American Revolutionary War, Hays enlisted as a gunner in the Continental Army.
 As it was common at the time for wives to be near their husbands in battle and help as needed, Pitcher followed Hays back to New Jersey during the war's Philadelphia Campaign (1777-78).